ujjwalkran/Sensor/README.md

 # Sensor
 This project is aimed at collecting gyroscope and accelerometer data from a mobile device and syncing it to a Firebase database.
+The same data is streamed to the website in real-time.
 The collected data can be used for a wide range of applications such as motion tracking, activity recognition, and fitness monitoring.

 # Technologies Used
 Android Studio: to develop the mobile application